Scotland miss out on Commonwealth Games

 Scotland had gone into their final game knowing that only a win would retain hopes of qualification after beating hosts Malaysia and Kenya but losing to Sri Lanka.

-Opener Sarah Bryce top-scored for Scotland with 29, while Murshida Khatun hit a half century for Bangladesh.
+Opener Sarah Bryce top-scored for Scotland with 29, while opener Murshida Khatun hit an unbeaten half-century for Bangladesh.